Galamsey fight: Pay chiefs monthly stipend to end menace – NPP’s Paul Amaning

-Communication team member of the New Patriotic Party (NPP), Paul Kwabena-Amaning believes the fight against "galamsey" cannot be won with the deployment of soldiers to mining communities.
+National Communication Team Member of the New Patriotic Party (NPP), Paul Kwabena-Amaning believes the fight against galamsey cannot be won with the deployment of soldiers to mining communities.

-To him, the deployment of soldiers and the use of taskforces are just temporal solutions.

 Having previously owned 10 mining equipment which he rented out to licensed small scale miners, Paul revealed that absolutely no one can ever mine in any community without paying a courtesy call on the community’s chief.